josephsnyder/VistA/Documentation/ObtainingandInstallAuxPrograms.rst

 OSEHRA code base.
 It is free and Open Source.
 Python can be downloaded from http://www.python.org/download/ using the instructions on the web site.

-`Python 2.7`_ is preferred, if not available, need at least python 2.6 with argument parser support.
-Do not use python 3.0 and up as that is not backward compatible with 2.7.
+OSEHRA recommends that `Python 2.7`_ is the version that is used with the OSEHRA VistA system.
+For Windows users, `installer files`_ are available instead of the source or tar downloads.

+If 2.7 is not avilable for your system, an install of Python 2.6 with argument parser support should be equivalent.  **Do not use any version of Python 3.0 or higher**.
+The command structure is different between the Python versions and the scripts will likely throw an error when being executed.

-It is also recommmended that you add the path to python executable to your system PATH environment variable, ``%PATH%`` for Windows, and ``$PATH`` for Unix/Linix.
+It is also recommmended that you add the path to Python executable to your system PATH environment variable, as the installers will not perform this step automatically.
+Add the path to the python executable into the environment variable ``%PATH%`` for Windows and ``$PATH`` for Unix/Linix.

 Sikuli
 -------